Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+The Battlefield UI:

+The Battlefield UI has a new feature implemented which allows us to move and resize the panels to new places on the battlefield.
+This allows us to personalize the battlefield display to our own liking.
+You should try moving panels by clicking and dragging their tabs.

+If you do not like your efforts to personalize the battlefield display you can revert the display to the default layout by clicking on the Dock button labeled "Revert layout".

+The pets in quest mode:

+Some adjustments to the pets in quest mode were made.
+This includes a new pet.

 The dock tab has a new button labeled "Open Layout":

 The dock now has a new button labeled "Open Layout" along with old button with original function "Revert Layout".
 Modifying the battlefield layout will result in your changes being saved to a file named  "match_preferred.xml".
 You can copy and rename that file to share your layouts with other people.